Rivers in Victoria range from faster streams to slow-moving, mighty inland environments.

 Some are navigable by boat, particularly the slower, deeper rivers such as the Murray and Goulburn.

-Sadly one of the most prolific fish species is the obnoxious, imported pest the “European Carp.”
+Sadly one of the most prolific fish species in Victorian rivers is the obnoxious, imported pest the “European Carp.”

 While some people do target this species – and eat them – for the most fisho’s they are an annoying by-catch that causes massive damage to native fish stocks and muddying of the waterways due to their mud foraging activities.